AK-Saigyouji/Procedural-Cave-Generator/README.md

 ## 3. Improvements to original project on Unity site

-* Allowed the creation of prefabs, so that maps can be used in the editor.
-This removes the need to generate all game content dynamically, a difficult task for more complicated games.
-This also makes it far easier to use Unity's lighting and navigation features.
+* It is now possible to convert maps into prefabs with the press of a button, allowing content to be placed in the editor.
+This eliminates the need to generate all game content dynamically, a difficult task for more complicated games.
+This also makes it easier to use Unity's lighting and navigation features.
 * The original project broke for maps much larger than 200 by 200, due to Unity's built in limitations on the number of vertices permitted in a single mesh.
 To fix this, the meshes are now generated in chunks, allowing for the creation of arbitrarily large maps.
 Additionally, the chunks can be dynamically toggled on/off during runtime to improve performance in large maps.
 * Assigned uvs to the wall mesh, allowing textures to be applied.
 * Created a custom inspector permitting map creation with the press of a button in the inspector.
 * Separated 2D and 3D functionality into separate attachable scripts.
 * Eliminated the need to attach the mesh generator script (in fact, it's no longer attachable at all).
 * Fixed a bug with the smoothing function.
 In the original project, smoothing was done in place.
-This means once a cell is changed, this change will affects its neighbors when it's their turn.
+This meant once a cell is changed, this change affected its neighbors when it's their turn.
 By copying changes into a new map, this issue is avoided.
 * Massive reduction in run time and required memory.
-The entire process has a runtime that is now linear in the number of tiles in the map (i.e. linear in length * width).
+The entire process has a runtime that is now approximately linear in the number of tiles in the map (i.e. linear in length * width), and enormous maps as large as 1000 by 1000 can be generated in seconds.
-* Large-scale reorganization of the code, simplifying many complex algorithms.
+* Large-scale reorganization of the code, simplifying many complex algorithms and splitting functionality across numerous classes.
 Those seeking to modify the project for their own purposes should find it easier.

-## 4. Ideas for improvements and new features

-* Asynchronous implementation of the algorithm, in order to allow large maps to be generated in the background while playing.
-* Better support for applying textures.
-Depending on the type of texture one applies, one can get strange results that might not be obvious how to diagnose.
-* Currently the map one receives at the end of the algorithm does not reflect the more detailed triangulation constructed during mesh creation.
-* The room and connection information processed during map creation can be use to produce a more optimized path-finding algorithm than a direct A* search over the entire map.
-* The map object could be enriched to support more tile-based features, such as holding information about what enemies or items are occupying a given tile.